-The registration before the local Registry Offices of the creation of pledges over quotas will involve a cost of $\notin$ 100 per quota, and for the creation of mortgages there will be a cost of $\notin$ 250 per request plus $\notin$ 50 per additional item of real.
-Mortgage urgency fee is of the same amount of the respective request.
+The registration before the local Registry Offices of the creation of pledges over quotas will involve a cost of €100 per quota, and for the creation of mortgages there will be a cost of €250 per request plus a further €50 for every additional mortgaged item in each request.
+The mortgage urgency fee is the same amount as the respective request.